jdepreter/discord-timeline/README.md

 - Birth of :evilhans: son of Pravesh\
 ![Evil Hans](/img/evilhans.png)
 - First use of !riot:
- "We have been scammed, time for a riot :fire: :house_abandoned: :fire:"
+ "We have been scammed, time for a riot :fire: :derelict_house: :fire:"
 - ":partying_face: THE ASSIGNMENT HAS ARRIVED :partying_face:"

 23/11/20